liamhieuvu/blogs-on-hashnode/ckzqs9tvs0qabr4s1ch283y18.md

 ![3.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1645082199066/Ag2Glb9Rk.png)

 In software view, there are 4 main concepts when working with Kafka:
 + **Producer**: Public messages to one or more Kafka topics.
-The messages will be appended only to the last position
+The messages will be appended only to the last position.
-+ **Consumer**: Subscribes to one or more topics and consume published messages
++ **Consumer**: Subscribes to one or more topics and consume published messages.
-+ **Topic**: A place that messages of a particular category are organized in
++ **Topic**: A place that messages of a particular category are organized in.
-+ **Partition**: A topic is logical place and divided into partitions, which is like a physical place
++ **Partition**: A topic is a logical place and divided into partitions, which are like physical places to contain messages.

 ![4.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1645082200069/UoON2UUkA.png)